teachamantofish/ehelp/input/esc.rst

 Location
 ---------------------

-* Placing the ESC in a cooling airstream is a good idea.
+* If possible, place the ESC in a cooling airstream.
 * Wire inductance will kill ESC mosfets and may even blow the capacitors.
 Try to keep battery wires as short as practical and less than 12".
 To mitigate this problem for longer wire scenarios, install an `inline capacitor <https://shop.powerdrives.net/?product=capacitor-bank&fbclid=IwAR345aKaj9M2BJzZwV_NAd3vLRXp9YmLa2eXJmiUIgXKAgl6n67gCPUVgts>`_.

 Wiring
 ------------------------